stelauconseil/mdoc-web-verifier/README.md

 ## Using the app

+### Normal Usage Flow

 1. Open the app over HTTPS in a supported browser.
+2. **(Optional)** Install the app for offline access and native experience.
-2. Click Scan QR and present the wallet’s Device Engagement QR (or paste an `mdoc://` URI if supported).
+3. Click **Scan QR** and present the wallet's Device Engagement QR (or paste an `mdoc://` URI if supported).
-3. The app parses Device Engagement to find BLE options (service UUID and optional address).
+4. The app parses Device Engagement to find BLE options (service UUID and optional address).
-4. Click Connect to establish a GATT connection to the wallet.
+5. Click **Connect** to establish a GATT connection to the wallet.
-5. The protocol state machine starts; the session is established by exchanging ephemeral keys.
+6. The protocol state machine starts; the session is established by exchanging ephemeral keys.
-6. Select which document fields to request and send the request.
+7. Select which document fields to request and send the request.
-7. Approve the request on the wallet app; the response is received and decrypted.
+8. Approve the request on the wallet app; the response is received and decrypted.
-8. Use the Diagnostics button and browser DevTools for detailed logs and session info.
+9. Use the **Diagnostics** button and browser DevTools for detailed logs and session info.

+### Testing PWA Features

+Visit **pwa-test.html** to verify PWA functionality:

+- ✅ Check HTTPS and browser API support
+- ✅ Verify Service Worker registration
+- ✅ Test manifest loading and parsing
+- ✅ Check installation status
+- ✅ Inspect cache contents
+- 🛠️ Debug utilities (unregister SW, clear cache)

+Or run a Lighthouse audit in Chrome DevTools for a comprehensive PWA score.

 ## Architecture overview

-This project follows a single-file architecture.
-Everything resides in `index.html` and is loaded directly in the browser via CDNs.
+This project follows a single-file architecture with Progressive Web App enhancements.
+The core app resides in `index.html` and is loaded directly in the browser via CDNs.

+### Core Files

-- index.html — full app with UI, BLE, crypto, CBOR, and QR logic
+- **index.html** — Full app with UI, BLE, crypto, CBOR, QR logic, and PWA integration

-Key external dependencies (CDN):
+- **manifest.json** — Web app manifest for PWA installation (name, icons, theme)
+- **sw.js** — Service Worker with intelligent caching strategies
+- **icon-192.svg** / **icon-512.svg** — App icons with branded design

+### PWA Architecture

+- **Cache Strategy**:
+  - Cache-first for app shell (instant loading)
+  - Network-first for CDN resources (always fresh with fallback)
+  - Runtime caching for visited resources
+- **Update Mechanism**: Version-based cache invalidation with user notifications
+- **Offline Support**: Full functionality preserved with cached assets

+### Key External Dependencies (CDN)

 - jsQR@1.4.0 — QR code scanning via camera frames
 - cbor-web@9.0.2 — CBOR encoding/decoding for ISO 18013-5